Professor Maria Witek

 Postgraduate supervision

-I am interested in hearing from potential doctoral students wishing to study music cognition, psychology and philosophy of mind, especially (but not limited to) rhythm, timing, body-movement and emotion.
+I am interested in hearing from potential doctoral students wishing to study music cognition, psychology and philosophy of mind, especially (but not limited to) rhythm, timing, body-movement, emotion, disability and neurodivergence.

 Find out more - our Music postgraduate study page has information about doctoral research at the University of Birmingham.